joysticktv/joysticktv.github.io/streamer_support.md

 Your subscription value also may vary depending on a few factors.
 This is generally 80%, but may go up or down based on the user signing up under another streamer's [affiliate link](/affiliate_support), or another streamer using their joystick wallet.

-As a new user, all funds earned will be held for 30 days before they are available.
-After 90 days, and 3 payouts, you will be able to drop down to 15 days for your payment hold.
+All funds earned will be held for 15 days before they are available.
+Funds become available starting at midnight UTC on the 15th day.

 ## Payouts

 Payouts can be requested once you have earned the minimum withdrawal amount in available funds.
-All funds received are considered "pending" for up-to 30 days from the day you receive the money.
-The timeframe will depend on your payout maturity hold which may be adjusted after 90 days with a well established account.
+All funds received are considered "pending" for up-to 15 days from the day you receive the money.
 You can think of your earnings like a sliding window.
-If you receive $1 on July 1st, that $1 will be available to you on July 31st.
+If you receive $1 on July 1st, that $1 will be available to you on July 15th.
+If you earn $1 on July 2nd, that will be available to you on July 16th, and so on.
 We do this in order to help protect us and you from fraud.

 *Payout Options*
 * **Check** ($50 min / $2 fee)